emilydaitch/emilydaitch/README.md

 <img src="https://skywell.software/wp-content/uploads/2019/01/javascript-vs-html-vs-css-1024x683.jpg" alt="CSS3 HTML5 and JavaScript logo side by side" width="350px">

 ---
-#### 📫 How to reach me: emily.daitch@gmail.com, Twitter [@EmilyDevelops](https://twitter.com/EmilyDevelops)
+### 📫 How to reach me: emily.daitch@gmail.com, Twitter [@EmilyDevelops](https://twitter.com/EmilyDevelops)
-#### 😄 Pronouns: she/her
+### 😄 Pronouns: she/her

-<br><br>
-##### Additional Info:
+#### Additional Info:
-##### Web Development group: I am not a web developer, nor do I possess the training to be.
+#### Web Development group: I am not a web developer, nor do I possess the training to be.
 I am just now learning basic JavaScript.
 I strated this group when I was inspired by the community of web-dev Twitter and wanted to experience a new side of tech, while providing a moderated and safe space for beginners to ask beginner questions.
 We operate through discord, and are always adding new people, so let me know if you would like to join!

 <!--
 **emilydaitch/emilydaitch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.